 BIO

-Gill spent many years of working as a museum educator at various galleries and museums including The Museum of Modern Art, The Drawing Center and The Rotunda Gallery, while also working as a studio assistant to various artists including Maya Lin, Ursula von Rydingsvard, and Maria Elena Gonzalez.
-Currently living and working in northern California, Gill also serves on the board of Oakland Art Murmur and curates exhibitions.
+She was born in Karachi, Pakistan, and emigrated to Houston, Texas, with her family as a small child.
+Drawn to art from a young age, she graduated from Pratt Institute in 1994 with a BFA in sculpture.
+She has been awarded residencies at Pilchuck Glass School and Kala Art Institute.
+Gill spent many years working as a museum educator at various galleries and museums including The Museum of Modern Art, The Drawing Center and The Rotunda Gallery, while also working as a studio assistant to various artists including Maya Lin, Ursula von Rydingsvard, and Maria Elena Gonzalez.
+Currently living and working in northern California, Gill also curates, drawing on her experience from a long teaching career to be a visual storyteller.
+She is a member of the California Society of Printmakers, the Northern California Women’s Caucus for Art and Asian American Women Artists Association.

 Artist statement